gofflab/Quant_mol_neuro_2022/modules/module_6/Lecture_note.md

 `/data/lgoff2/ME-440/taeyoung/Genome/STAR_index` in the class.
 Skip this step. **

-First, check the batch script and modify it necessarily. **Modify the script according to your working directory (modify the line starting "cd" to change the directory to your working directory).**
+First, check the batch script and modify it necessarily. **Modify the script according to your working directory.** (modify the line starting "cd" to change the directory to your working directory.)

 ```sh
 nano ./Script/star_index.sbatch # assuming that you are currently at "Module_6" folder